Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown.
-This page is concerned with the parallel and vector-parallel SIESTA codes, especially on the NEC's vector-parallel code.
+This page is concerned with the parallel and vector-parallel SIESTA codes, especially on the vector-parallel code.

 ### Generic Parallel SIESTA Code ###